Mini Hollywood - Theme Parks

 Oasys Safari Park & Pool

 La Senda de Naturaleza, translated, the Path of Nature, a walking trail through the impressive terrain of the Oasys Safari Park.

 The reserve is home to over one hundred and fifty different species from all over the world, with a number of them protected and at risk of becoming extinct.
 Some of the mammals, reptiles, and birds, that can been seen here include monkeys, white rhino, giraffes, bears, zebras, camels, buffalo, hippos, lions, tigers, hyena, turtles, crocodiles, flamingo, emu and ostrich, and Buffalo...

-The pool area, open throughout the summer months, offers a sensational desert setting and a welcome respite from the heat of the day, there are water slides for the children and a whirlpool for adults, sun loungers are free and refreshments are served from the poolside bar.
+The pool area, open throughout the summer months of June to September, offers a sensational desert setting and a welcome respite from the heat of the day, there are water slides for the children and a whirlpool for adults, sun loungers are free and refreshments are served from the poolside bar.

 The Reptile House has several interesting examples including Nile crocodiles, the chinese water dragon lizard, the green iguana, yellow mongoose and several snakes, such as the false coral honduran milk snake and the Morelia Bredli python...

 The Museum of Trails teaches how to follow the footprints of wild animals and recognise a species from the shape and size of a print.

 Bird Aviaries are situated throughout the reserve they present the African Sacred Ibis, the Ground Hornbill, the African Spoonbill, and the Hermit Ibis...

 This is a fascinating place where there is much to discover about the animals and their habitats as well as enjoying the stunning valley scenery.

 The park is so very well thought out, extremely educational and the animal enclosures are spacious, well designed, decorative and clean.